-A recent study indicates that around 30% of us are "slow caffeine metabolisers," meaning that caffeine remains in our bodies for long periods of time, exerting stimulatory effects (Yang et al., 2010).
-This provides a pharmacological basis for why certain people can sleep perfectly well after a double espresso while others cannot drink a single cup of coffee without becoming anxious.
+A recent study indicates that around 30% of us are slow metabolizers of caffeine, meaning that it remains in our bodies for long periods of time, exerting stimulatory effects (Yang et al., 2010).
+This provides a pharmacological basis for the difference in our responses to the drug; as you have probably observed, certain people can sleep perfectly well after a double espresso, while others would be kept up for 12 hours.

 While many people complain about the classic negative symptoms that accompany caffeine consumption, few people become alarmed when coffee brightens up their morning, or when it fills them with the desire to talk and frantically clean their house.
-Society normalises this unhealthy response to caffeine and renders it a common point of comedy; we frequently hear statements such as, "Don't talk to me until I've had my morning coffee," or, "I had 3 Redbulls and organised my entire house last night!"
+Society normalizes this unhealthy response to caffeine which renders it a common point of comedy; we frequently hear statements such as, "Don't talk to me until I've had my morning coffee," or, "I had 3 Redbulls and organized my entire house last night!"

 If you are someone who experiences a strong mental response to caffeine, including talkativeness and feelings of utter rising joy, this means that you should quit coffee (and if you must drink tea, drink it in low quantities).